n3mo/s/README.md

 Convert `s` to lower case.

-This is a simple wrapper around the built-in `downcase`.
+This is a simple wrapper around  `string-downcase`.

 ```scheme
 (s-downcase "ABC") ;; => "abc"